Frank Whittle: Continued impact

 Whittle wanted to improve the efficiency of the jet engine at lower speeds.
 According to Whittle, "I wanted to 'gear down the jet', ie to convert a low-mass high-velocity jet into a high-mass low-velocity jet.
 The obvious way to do this was to use an additional turbine to extract energy from the jet and use this energy to drive a low-pressure compressor or fan capable of 'breathing' far more air than the jet engine itself and forcing this additional air rearwards as a 'cold jet'.
 The complete system is known as a 'turbofan'."
 The first embodiment was referred to as a No 1 Thrust Augmentor, which consisted of an "aft fan", or additional turbine, in the exhaust of the main engine.
 In 1942, No 2 Augmentor, a conventional two-stage system with the fan blades external to the turbine blades, was used by GE in the Convair 990 Coronado.
 A No 3 Augmentor, known as the "tip turbine", had the turbine blades outside the fan.
-A No 4 Augmentor, in combination with the W2/700, included an afterburner, was the design powerplant for the Miles M.52 project.
+A No 4 Augmentor, in combination with the W2/700, included an afterburner and was the design powerplant for the Miles M.52 project.
 According to Whittle, "The first attempt at the turbofan proper, ie having the fan ahead of and supercharging the core engine, was the LR1 intended as the power plant of a four-engined bomber for operations in the Pacific.
-The mass flow through the fan of the LR1 was to have been 3-4 times that through the core engine, ie the 'bypass ratio' was 2-3."
+The mass flow through the fan of the LR1 was to have been 3–4 times that through the core engine, ie the 'bypass ratio' was 2–3."
 Filed in March 1936, Whittle's main turbofan patent 471368, expired in 1962.

 Whittle's work had caused a minor revolution within the British engine manufacturing industry and, even before the E.28/39 flew, most companies had set up their own research efforts.
 In 1939, Metropolitan-Vickers set up a project to develop an axial-flow design as a turboprop but later re-engineered the design as a pure jet known as the Metrovick F.2.
 Rolls-Royce had already copied the W.1 to produce the low-rated WR.1 but later stopped work on this project after taking over Rover's efforts.
-In 1941, de Havilland started a jet fighter project, the Spider Crab — later called Vampire — along with their own engine to power it, Frank Halford's Goblin (Halford H.1).
+In 1941, de Havilland started a jet fighter project, the Spider Crab – later called Vampire – along with their own engine to power it, Frank Halford's Goblin (Halford H.1).
 Armstrong Siddeley also developed a more complex axial-flow design with an engineer called Heppner, the ASX but reversed Vickers' thinking and later modified it into a turboprop instead, the Python.
 The Bristol Aeroplane Company proposed to combine jet and piston engines but dropped the idea and concentrated on propeller turbines instead.